Best Of16 min read

 Cons:

-- Pro interface has a real learning curve
+• Pro mode has a real learning curve

-- Simple buy fees are high — you need to use Kraken Pro to get the value
+• Simple buy fees are steep — you need Pro to get the actual value

 4. Binance — Best for High-Volume Traders Who've Outgrown "Beginner"

-Binance is the world's largest crypto exchange by volume — and it shows.
-The platform is vast, complex, and frankly overwhelming for true beginners.
-I'm including it here because people always ask about it, not because I think you should start here.
-The fees (0.1% flat, dropping further if you hold BNB tokens) are industry-leading, and the coin selection at 350+ is unmatched on this list.
+Binance is the world's largest crypto exchange, and it shows — in a way that's not great for beginners.
+The platform is massive, complex, and genuinely overwhelming when you're starting out.
+I'm including it because everyone asks about it, not because I think you should start here.
+The fees (0.1% flat, dropping if you hold BNB tokens) are excellent, and the coin selection at 350+ is unmatched.

-One important note: Binance.US is the US-regulated version, and it has fewer features than the global Binance platform.
-International users get more, but US users should verify current availability of features in their state — the regulatory landscape has shifted significantly in recent years.
+One thing to know: Binance.US is the US version with fewer features than the global platform.
+US users should check current feature availability in their state — regulations have shifted a lot in recent years.

 Key Features: